This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon baking soda

-For chocolate topping (optional)
+For chocolate frosting (optional)

 - 10 ounces dairy-free dark chocolate, chopped